-The Nova Scotia Agricultural College Alumni Association offers two scholarships of \$500 to worthy students entering the first year of the Degree of Technician course.
-Academic standing and financial need are taken into consideration in awarding the scholarships.
+The Nova Scotia Agricultural College Alumni Association offers two scholarships of \$800 to worthy students entering the first year of the degree or technician coure.
+Academic standing and financial need are taken into consideration in awarding he scholarships.
 No application is necessary.